-Introduction to different aspects of the psychophysics of vision.
-Historical development of psychophysics.
-Evolution of vision in humans.
-Study and analysis of eye kinematics and dynamics.
-Classifications of eye movements and measure them.
-Convergence Analysis of binocular vision binocular zone haplópica crisp.
-Anomaly Detection of convergence.
-Binocular vision with prisms and its application in the convergence anomalies.
-From fusion to esteropsis.
-Binocular fusion, features.
-Binocular dominance and prevalence.
-The directional sense: the horopter.
-Measuring distances in the visual system.
-Monocular evaluation systems of distance and depth.
-Stereopsis.
+- 1. Introduction to the different aspects of the psychophysics of vision.
+Historical evolution of psychophysics.
+Evolution of vision in the human being. - 2.
+Study and analysis of ocular kinematics and dynamics.
+Classification and measurement of ocular movements. - 3.
+Analysis of binocular convergence: area of clear and haplopic binocular vision.
+Detection of convergence anomalies. - 4.
+Binocular vision with prisms and their application in convergence anomalies. - 5.
+From fusion to steropsis.
+Binocular fusion, characteristics.
+Dominance and binocular prevalence.

+- 6. The directional sense: the horopterus. - 7.
+Measurement of distances in the visual system.
+Monocular distance and depth evaluation systems.
+Stereopsis. - 8.
 Anisometropia.
-Characteristics of aniseikonia.
+Characteristics of anyseiconia.
+Compensation of anyseiconia